Compliance

 Usage Policies

-Platforms like Archive Intel and Global Relay support policy compliance by automating archiving and detecting violations.
+Platforms like Archive Intel and Global Relay help firms comply with these policies by automating record-keeping and flagging any non-compliant messages.

 Employee Training